Welcome to the new Salesforce UI – Salesforce Lightning Experience

 - Activity Timeline – chronological timeframe presenting all deal-related events and activities.
 You have an easy access to all you’ve been working on and what they still have to do, for each opportunity.
 Activity Timeline is available also for lead, account, contact objects, and any other custom objects on which you enable activities.

 - The Activity Timeline replaces the Open Activities- and Activity History-related lists on the detail page for objects that support activities.
 It means that instead of displaying Open Activities or Activity History, Lightning Experience displays the Activity Timeline.

 - You can customize the display and order of fields in the Activity Timeline

 - The Activity Timeline icons are NOT customizable

-Bring your new reps quickly up to speed with guided sales process
+Bring your new reps quickly up to speed with the guided sales process

 - Sales Path – known already from Salesforce1.
 To set up a sales path, you need to select the record type, and the appropriate stages are automatically pulled into the sales path.
 After that, you need to specify the fields that need to be completed for each stage, along with some other relevant information.

 Understand where your deals get stuck

-- The Board – new feature that is a graphical representation of all your deals.
+- The Board – a new feature that is a graphical representation of all your deals.
 It looks like a Scrum task board and works in a pretty similar way.
 Presenting all opportunities divided stage by stage, you can drag-and-drop deals from stage to stage like Scrum tasks.

 Keep in mind that The Board view presents one record type at a time.
 To have different record types presented you need to create new list views for every record type you want to present.
 Trailheads for admins and developers.
 As a part of the preparation for new Lightning Experience, Salesforce gives you the possibility to go through new Trailhead’s paths: